 The East Asian Insurance Congress (EAIC) is the largest insurance congress in East Asia.
 The Congress was founded in 1962 to develop international collaboration in all fields of insurance.

-From October 20 to 25, 2002, the 21st Conference of the EAIC was held in Tokyo under the main theme of "Challenges and Opportunities for Insurance in the Changing World of Financial Services".
-The Conference was jointly hosted by the Association, the Life Insurance Association of Japan and the Foreign Non-Life Insurance Association of Japan.
+From November 20 to 25, 2004, the 22nd Conference of the EAIC was held in Bangkok under the main theme of "Asian Insurers in the New Financial Environment".

-East Asian Insurance Congress (EAIC)
+East Asian Insurance Congress in Bangkok